Stock Option Investing - Stock Option Trading Stock Option Newsletter - Stock Option Advice - Learn Options Trading

-Bear-Call Credit Spreads...
+Bear Call Credit Spreads...

 Bear Call Credit Spreads SELL a CALL at or out of the money (lower strike price).

-Bear Call Credit Spreads BUY a CALL one or more strikes above #1 CALL in the same month, this provides the upside safety.
+Bear Credit Spreads BUY a CALL one or more strikes above #1 CALL in the same month, this provides the upside safety.

 Bear Call Credit Spreads The margin requirement is the difference between the strike prices, usually 5 points/dollars.